Threadnaught/svd-visualization/README.md

 You can also now see how SVD computes a rotation, essentially constructing a complete coordinate system for our data.

-Something to notice in this visualisation is that the basis vectors are not the same length.
-This is not true of the output of the raw SVD algorithm, which produces unit basis vectors, but here they are scaled by a set of another set of outputs of the SVD algorithm, the `S` values.
-These are technically known as the singular values, but I like to call them significance in my head.
+I have given myself some artistic license in this visualisation; the basis vectors are of different lengths.
+The basis vectors produced by SVD are always unit (1) length because SVD creates a rotation matrix without any scaling.
+To produce this visualisation, I have scaled each basis by a set of another set of outputs of the SVD algorithm, the `S` values.
+These are technically known as the singular values, but you can think of them as 'significance'.
 You can see that the zeroth is the highest significance, the first the next highest, and the final the least.
 If we had 100-Dimensional data, it would produce 100 perpendicular basis vectors with 100 significance levels, starting with the most and ending with the least significant.

 > SVD is typically computed all at once rather than basis by basis, but this model is very useful in thinking about what exactly SVD is doing.